simon-panek/code-401-dotnet-prework/README.md

 ### Reference Materials:
 - [C# 7.0 in a Nutshell: The Definitive Reference](https://www.amazon.com/C-7-0-Nutshell-Definitive-Reference/dp/1491987650/ref=sr_1_1?ie=UTF8&qid=1504228723&sr=8-1&keywords=C%23+7.0+in+a+Nutshell)
 	- This book will be used both in class, and after graduation for reference on the most up to date C# features.
 Use this book to obtain guidance on C# terminology and how to use specific components of the language.
 - **Optional** - Obtain a [Seattle Public Library](https://www.spl.org/) card for free.
 You will have access to their e-book environment as well as free access to many C# and .NET books.
-(The class book is available on online at SPL)
+(The class book is available for free through SPL)

 ### Active Assignments
 Having a level of comfort with the basic skills and tools you’ll be using every day is vital to your success.